cisarik/mychatgpt/README.md

 Search Cleaner keeps short, search-like ChatGPT conversations in a local backup so you can reopen and delete them in the official UI without touching private APIs.

 ## What it does
-- Watches active `chatgpt.com` conversations and stores the first user/assistant turns when they meet the heuristics (message count, age, prompt/answer length).
+- Watches active `chatgpt.com` conversations and stores only the first user message plus the first assistant reply once they pass the age and length guards.
+- Tracks turn counts as `{user, assistant}` (each 0–1) so streaming tokens, tool panes, or follow-up suggestions never inflate eligibility.
 - Saves each match into IndexedDB (`search-cleaner-db`) so nothing ever leaves your device.
 - Lets you reopen the next batch of conversations for manual deletion and export any backup as standalone HTML.
 - Keeps everything local-first with an optional console debug toggle (no log panels, no remote calls).